How do you get a surety bond in California?

 After your application is approved, you will receive a surety bond quote with the bond premium (which is another name for the price of the bond and which varies depending on the amount of bond coverage you applied for).
 If you accept the quote, you pay the premium and the surety company issues you the bond.

-Is a surety bond required in California?
+Who needs a surety bond in California?

 California requires many different surety bonds across a variety of industries.
 There are two primary categories for these bonds; contract bonds and commercial bonds.